firebitsbr/Capstone/README.md

 == Parser and Module Installation Installation ==

-Forking a copy of the repo in Github on the server running the parser and other modules, provided the dependencies are installed is all that is required to install the parser and other modules.
+To install the parser and other modules, all that is required is to fork a copy of the repo from Github onto the server intended to run the parser and other modules (provided the dependencies are already installed).